What is the Simola Hillclimb?

 - The Esses

 PLEASE NOTE: No alcohol can be brought into the event.
 Alcohol is available for purchase at the bars in the above mentioned areas.
-Please see the Event Rules here.
+Please see Event Rules the here.

 Is there an ATM onsite?